-Preferred Time: Any time of the day.
+Preferred time: Any time of the day.

 What’s Exclusive: Stunning aerial view of Singapore’s Skyline from the top.

-Preferred Time: trek during the day.
+Preferred time: trek during the day.
 The Skyline is extraordinarily beautiful at dusk.

 12. Wall Doodling

 Imagine painting a wall with your creative graffiti in broad daylight, without the fear of getting caught by a cop.
 Yeah, it is perfectly legal to doodle on walls, display your graffiti art on the city space and perform skateboard stunts at this free attractions in Singapore.
 In fact, Singapore is among the only countries in the world that allows doodling on walls and lets its artistic population showcase their creativity wherever they feel like!

 What’s Exclusive: Enough space for novice and experienced Graffiti artists, and Skateboarders.

-Preferred Time: Indulge in these free activities in Singapore from dawn-to-dark, to feel utterly liberated.
+Preferred time: Indulge in these free activities in Singapore from dawn-to-dark, to feel utterly liberated.

 13. Gardens By The Bay

 These gardens are the most green of free attractions in Singapore.
 A great example of human’s creativity and scientific knowledge, they look fantastic with waterfront views and varied collection of exotic flowers and plants.
 The best time to visit them is after sunset, when the gardens are all lit up with multi color lights and can be seen from far off!

-Preferred Time: Night.
+Preferred time: Night.
 When the monstrous Super Trees aglow with their acquired solar energy, it is truly a sight to behold.